-AT THE time of writing there have been no Museum events this year, the Museum has been closed due to coronavirus.
+AT THE time of writing the Museum had just re-opened after the coronavirus lockdown, so we haven't been able to organise many events this year.
 We did have a Christmas craft fair at the beginning of December last year.